 Future club possibilities

 Mike Mussina came only 30 wins away from the mark and could have won 300 with a few more good years, but he decided to hang up his spikes at the age of 40 after a 20-win season.
 Jamie Moyer also ran out steam in his 40's.
 Andy Pettitte recorded his 250th win in 2013, but he had lost a year to retirement, and then decided to announce his retirement for good effective at the end of 2013 well shy of the mark.
 Roy Halladay was also in the top five active pitchers, but he also announced his retirement after the 2013 season.
-The most serious possibility to be next is New York Yankees ace CC Sabathia who recorded win number 200 in 2013 while still only 32 and was pitching just below his prime level.
+The most serious possibility to be next is New York Yankees ace CC Sabathia who recorded win number 200 in 2013 while still only 32 and was pitching just below his prime level, although he struggled with health issues in 2014.
 One other pitcher, in addition to Pettitte, was ahead of him on the all-time win list (Tim Hudson), but only by a sliver while already five years older than CC, giving him little realistic chance of reaching the mark.
 Bartolo Colon, who is third on the active list, recorded his 200th win in 2014, but at the age of 41, also excluding him from contention.

 Several young pitchers could also eventually join the club, such as Felix Hernandez, who is the youngest pitcher among those with 100 career wins, or Justin Verlander who is closing in on 150 wins while still only 30.
 However, pitchers who post high win totals in their 20's are not usually those who end up in the club; the key to achieving the mark is longevity after the age of 30, and particularly continued success in the second half of that decade and beyond.
 For example, Roy Oswalt posted back-to-back 20-win seasons in 2004-2005, becoming only the third pitcher in the new millennium to do so, but his career stalled after he crossed the 150-win threshold.
 Other potential candidates included Cy Young Award winner Johan Santana, but injuries derailed his career.
 Thus beyond Sabathia, it is more likely that a serious candidate could emerge among the likes of Mark Buehrle or Cliff Lee, who may not have posted huge win totals before the age of 30 but are steadily adding to their total year after year with a pitching style conducive to exceptional longevity.

-While many baseball observers believe that it may take decades, if ever, to produce another 300 game winner unless changes occur along the way that increase potential win totals (such as de-emphasizing relief pitching), such commentators have regularly been proven wrong in the past.
+While many baseball observers believe that it may take decades, if ever, to produce another 300-game winner unless changes occur along the way that increase potential win totals (such as de-emphasizing relief pitching), such commentators have regularly been proven wrong in the past.
 The odds are that at least one other pitcher who is currently active will join the club by the early 2020s.

 |Pitcher||Wins||Date of 300th||Teams|